lawrennd/old_talks/_neurips/includes/paper-scoring.md

 \notes{\subsection{Impact Score}

+The impact score was an innovation introduce in 2013 by Ghahramani and Welling that we retained for 2014.
+Quoting from the instructions to reviewers:

-Independently of the Quality Score above, this is your opportunity to identify papers that are very different, original, or otherwise potentially impactful for the NIPS community.
+> Independently of the Quality Score above, this is your opportunity to identify papers that are very different, original, or otherwise potentially impactful for the NIPS community.
+>

-There are two choices:
+> There are two choices:
+>

-2: This work is different enough from typical submissions to potentially have a major impact on a subset of the NIPS community.
+> 2: This work is different enough from typical submissions to potentially have a major impact on a subset of the NIPS community.
+>

-1: This work is incremental and unlikely to have much impact even though it may be technically correct and well executed.
+> 1: This work is incremental and unlikely to have much impact even though it may be technically correct and well executed.
+>

-Examples of situations where the impact and quality scores may point in opposite directions include papers which are technically strong but unlikely to generate much follow-up research, or papers that have some flaw (e.g. not enough evaluation, not citing the right literature) but could lead to new directions of research.
+> Examples of situations where the impact and quality scores may point in opposite directions include papers which are technically strong but unlikely to generate much follow-up research, or papers that have some flaw (e.g. not enough evaluation, not citing the right literature) but could lead to new directions of research.

 \subsection{Confidence Score}